 Chop Chop is a multicultural magazine.

 Culture and language are inseparable.
-Chop Chop offers recipes with roots in many world cultures and teaches kids about the associated flavors and ingredients.
+Chop Chop offers recipes for kids in Spanish with roots in many world cultures and teaches kids about the associated flavors and ingredients.
 Many of the recipes are from the food traditions of Spanish-speaking countries and are culturally relevant for any child learning the language.

 The language is real and relevant.

-Often children learn Spanish in academic settings, where the use of the language is contrived.
+Often children learn Spanish in academic settings, where the use of the language is somewhat artificial.
 As hard as a teacher tries to make it real, it is next to impossible in a classroom.
-When language is being used to communicate real information, it will be retained.
+When we use language to communicate real information, kids remember it much better.
+These recipes for kids in Spanish are authentic language.

 Children build positive associations with Spanish.